In this episode, you will learn why gluten is bad for you and if gluten is okay for anyone. Resources mentioned in this episode:

 If you dive into the what the study actually shows, beyond the title, is that when you have GI effects in terms of bloating, and gas, and cramping, diarrhea, and constipation, when you have any or a group of those type symptoms, your system is likely responding to a component of wheat called FODMAPS.
 FODMAPS are a group of carbohydrates that are poorly digested by most people, and they occur in gluten-containing grains (and some other foods like beans too).
 This study showed that these FODMAPS are big contributors to the immediate reaction for gluten-containing foods but not the long term issue like actual gluten proteins.
 What the study actually said, and literally stated, that FODMAPS create the immediate gut, bloating and gas issues and the gluten affects other systems of the body.

 All of that to demonstrate, the bread, the wheat strains in Europe are much lower in FODMAPS than in the U.S., so people go and think - hmmm no bloating, no gas, I can eat European bread.
 But that doesn’t stop the long term effects of gluten.

 Need more help?
 Be sure and check out AudreyChristie.com/work-with-Audrey to schedule a complimentary appointment.

 So let’s do a quick recap.

-To wrap this up, gluten is NOT for humans (or our 4-legged friends either).
+To wrap this up, gluten is NOT for humans (or our 4-legged friends or 2-legged friends either).
 If you are having any nagging or not-so-nagging health issues, lets clear the muddy waters and get to the root cause.
 The first step is to kick gluten to the curb.
 If you need help on how to avoid it, grab my ebook here: